Locations:

 What does a cardiologist do?

 A cardiologist is a healthcare provider who can treat chest pain, high blood pressure and heart failure, as well as problems with your heart valves, blood vessels and other heart and vascular issues.
-They can order tests like electrocardiograms, echocardiograms and CTs (computed tomography) to find out what’s wrong.
-With their diagnosis, they can order medicine, help you start healthier exercise and eating habits or do cardiac catheterization.
+They can order tests like electrocardiograms, echocardiograms, CTs (computed tomography), CMR (cardiac magnetic resonance imaging) and nuclear imaging to find out what’s wrong.
+With their diagnosis, they can order medicine, help you start healthier exercise and eating habits, or do cardiac catheterization.
+If you need heart surgery, a cardiologist can refer you to a cardiothoracic surgeon.

-Some basic information can give your cardiologist valuable information about your cardiovascular health, such as your:
+Some basic information can give your cardiologist valuable insight into your heart and blood vessel health, like your:

 Your provider will look at all of this information and any test results to figure out your risk factors for heart problems.
-They’ll also want to know if you smoke, how much you exercise, what you eat and which medicines you’re taking.
+They’ll also want to know if you smoke, how much physical activity you get, what you eat and which medicines you’re taking.

 What diseases do cardiologists treat or help you prevent?